 Davenport was the first university in Michigan and one of nine institutions nationally to receive the VBSN HRSA grant — a five-year initiative funded at over 1.5 million.*

 “Veterans and military service members bring a wealth of experience to a university campus.
 Leveraging their military medical experience, leadership skills and honoring their service is key as we translate these skills into being a successful student,” Daley said.
 “One way is to grant academic credit for military training.
-Within the VBSN program, we are able to shorten their four year degree to a three year degree to accelerate their path to a bachelor of science in nursing.”
+Within the VBSN pathway, we are able to shorten their four year degree to a three year degree to accelerate their path to a bachelor of science in nursing.”

 Ensuring student veteran success in the classroom